 As I write, financial markets are cratering.
 In the U.S., markets just experienced the worst day since 1987, worst week since 2008, and fastest bear market in history.
 Entire states and even countries are shutting down; people literally are not allowed to go to work, if they’re lucky enough to still have a job.
 I shudder to think what the economic indicators will print, let alone for businesses.
 Down 20%, 50%, 80%?
 Markets aren’t waiting to find out, it’s clearly horrendous so just sell and do it now.
 Recession is squarely on the table, quite possibly worse than the last one.
 What happened?

-COVID-19, an actual black swan – a sight to behold – did.
+COVID-19 did.
+A real world example of Nassim Taleb’s “black swan.”
 Not only is the human tragedy incredibly depressing, the economic shock will have severe, widespread consequences as economies come to a screeching halt for an undetermined period of time.
 Thousands of people have already died and it’s projected that millions of people will become infected and severely sick.
 Healthcare systems are overwhelmed, and quarantines are being mandated to prevent catastrophic outcomes.
 As a consequence of the abrupt halt in demand, countless businesses will lose a ton of money and many will go bankrupt, millions of people will be laid off, and loans will go unpaid.
 Why in the world, then, would you want to loan to or own an equity stake in a business now?

 As an investor, you do not have control over market movements, but you do have control over your reaction.
 Risk arrives without warning, and now is a great time to reflect on your emotions, behavior, and response.
 We are undoubtedly in the trenches.